Kernix13/javascript-cheat-sheet/README.md

 ### Data types

 JavaScript Primitive Data Types (data that is immutable, is not an object, and has no methods).
-Though most f them have object equivalents:
+Though most of them have object equivalents:

 | Name        |          Type          | Obj Equiv? |
 | :---------- | :--------------------: | :--------: |